Year 1 - Eva Beattie

 Year 1 - Heather DeWagner

 All new and returning students need to be cleared for attendance in the clinical setting.
 This clearance involves meeting both medical and non-medical requirements.
-Please see the box below outlining the clearance that is required per semester of your program.
-Your medical and non-medical documents will be reviewed with you to ensure you meet the requirements to attend clinical at our placement sites.
-Please check back to this website for more details regarding dates and times by June 15th, 2016.
+Please click "Medical & Non-Medical Clinical Placement Requirements" for the list of items required for each type of clearance depending on your program and semester.
+Your medical and non-medical documents will be reviewed to ensure you meet the requirements to attend clinical at our placement sites.
+Please note that these requirements are not St. Clair College requirements but requirements of our placement agencies that allow us to come for clinical experience.
+Each program and semester will have DIFFERENT dates for clinical clearance to avoid lineups.

 Mature students - See Admission Procedures for details.